mmtawous/YIFY-Desktop/README.md

 3. Searching by YTS.mx featured movies
 4. Support for Windows devices!

+## Contribute
+Contributions to this project are welcome!
+If you find a bug or would like to see a new feature please submit an issue!

 ## License
 Licensed under GNU General Public License v3.0 | Copyright (c) Mohamed Tawous